VenkatKoppolu/venkat-cli/README.md

   -f, --csvfile=csvfile
       (required) (required) the path to the CSV file that defines the records to upsert

-  -h, --hardelete
-      (optional) if specified then the deleted records aren't stored in the Recycle Bin. permission “Bulk API Hard Delete” should be set for the user to perform hardDelete.

   -l, --lineending=lineending
       [default: LF] (optional) The line ending used for CSV job data, marking the end of a data row.
 The default is LF.
       Valid values are: